amarss321/Interview-QA/README.md

 ```
 No, By defult Docker Containers will not restart.
 If We want to restart docker Containers whenever server restart.
 At the time.
-when we create Docker Conatiners with this flag --restart=always.
+we need to create Docker Conatiners with this flag --restart=always.
 Continers will restart when server restart
 ```